NateEag/how-i-code/drafts/how-to-get-hired.rst

 Javascript <https://eloquentjavascript.net/>`__.

-It's a very dense read, but if you work through it, take the time to understand it, and do the exercises, you will come out the other end with a strong grasp of how JS works, as well as knowledge and skills that will serve you well in software development generally, even when using or learning other languages.
+It's a very dense read, but if you work through it, take the time to understand it, and DO THE EXERCISES, you will come out the other end with a strong grasp of how JS works, as well as knowledge and skills that will serve you well in software development generally, even when using or learning other languages.